ByDSA/rand-picker/README.md

 picker.remove(obj) // Removes 'obj' from picker and returns it

-picker.throwDart(num); // Gives 'num' between 0 and weight, returns the determinated element for that number.
+picker.throwDart(num); // Gives 'num' between 0 and weight, returns the determinated item for that number.
 ```

 > _Note: if weights are not enabled, it takes all them as 1 for weight-related functions._